Queen of Blood: Shooting

 Rathbone ended up working overtime and missed a meal.
 The Screen Actors Guild demanded overtime pay, plus a fine for the meal violation, but producer George Edwards produced footage that showed the delay was because Rathbone had not memorized all his lines and insisted on skipping lunch.
 Harrington recalled Rathbone as "a great pro who regaled me of stories of Hollywood in the few minutes here and there between set ups."

 Harrington says the sets were not ready on the first day of filming because "Roger had hired a bunch of hippies as set decorators and they were stoned all the time".

 In the film the space vampire paralyzes her victims with her glowing eyes, and late in the film she appears to direct a kind of "heat vision" from her eyes to burn through a rope that has been used to confine her.
 The effect of the vampire's glowing eyes was one of the most striking elements of the film; Harrington told an interviewer that they achieved the effect on set by directing pencil-thin beams of light into Florence Marly's eyes.

+Stephanie Rothman assisted on the film; she had also worked with Corman and Harrington on Voyage to the Prehistoric Planet.
+"Curtis was very cordial, and I enjoyed watching him work and, you know, I learned something from watching how he functioned on the set, and how the production went along," said Rothman.
+"He was comfortable having me there and I was grateful to be there to learn from him."

 According to one account, the budget for this and Voyage to the Prehistoric Planet came to $33,052.
 Another said the films cost $65,000.
 Harrington has said they cost $60,000, then $50,000, though he admits to not being sure.

 Release

 Queen of Blood was released in the United States in March 1966.
 Even before the release, its quality was sufficient for Universal to hire Harrington and producer George Edwards to make the feature film Games.
+Harrington says Queen of Blood had particularly impressed Ned Tanen.

+Harrington says Roger Corman promised him a $1,000 bonus if the film went into profit and the producer honored this, albeit after some prompting.

-A novelization of Harrington’s original screenplay was written by pulp writer Charles Nuetzel.
+A novelization of Harrington's original screenplay was written by pulp writer Charles Nuetzel.
 The biography about Forrest J. Ackerman erroneously suggests that Harrington based his original screenplay on a book by Nuetzel.
 The novel is back in print as an ebook available online.

 On December 1, 2003, Queen of Blood was featured at the Sitges Film Festival in Spain.

 Reception

 In her review of a double bill with the feature Three in the Attic, Renata Adler of The New York Times called Queen of Blood the livelier of the two films.

+Harrington later wrote, "Some years later, it was very flattering to realize that I had created the prototype for a whole series of science-fiction movies dealing with monstrous creatures from outer space."